Skip to main content

 Cheapest Electric Cars

 The electric vehicle revolution continues with EVs now offered in a variety of shapes and sizes, from SUVs to sedans and even pickup trucks.
-Not only that, but as EVs have increased in popularity, they've also become more affordable and accessible than ever before.
-If you don't absolutely need the longest range and the latest amenities, some of today's top electric vehicles can be had for the price of a typical crossover SUV, or possibly less when you factor in federal and state incentives.
+Not only that, but as EVs have increased in popularity, they've also become more affordable and accessible.
+If you don't absolutely need the longest range and the latest amenities, some of today's top electric vehicles can be had for the price of a typical crossover SUV — or possibly less when you factor in federal and state incentives.

 We've gathered up the most affordable electric vehicles you can buy today, including both mainstream and luxury picks.
-When possible, we've included range results from Edmunds' real-world EV testing to give you a better sense of how far these vehicles can travel on a single charge.
+When possible, we've included range results from the Edmunds EV Range Test to give you a better sense of how far these vehicles can travel on a single charge.
 We even cover plug-in hybrids in case you're not quite ready for the full EV experience.

 By the way, if you're looking to spend the least on a new electrified vehicle, we recommend staying informed about the fluid situation around federal EV tax credits.
-As we explain there in detail, a new law passed in August 2022 significantly changed which electric vehicles are eligible for the tax credits, as well as thresholds that EVs and PHEVs must meet in order to be eligible in future years.
+Edmunds can help you understand which electric vehicles are eligible for the tax credits and what you have to do as a buyer to qualify for those credits.

-On the low end of the spectrum, you have cars like the Nissan Leaf and Chevrolet Bolt, which start under $30,000 but can end up well above that with options.
-On the high end, you'll see a wider range of prices, starting in the $40,000s for a Tesla Model 3 and shooting past $170,000 for an ultra-luxury Lucid Air.
+On the low end of the spectrum, you have cars like the Nissan Leaf, which starts under $30,000 but can end up well above that with options.
+On the high end, you'll see a wider range of prices, starting just over $76,000 for a BMW iX and shooting past $250,000 for an ultra-luxury, high-performance Lucid Air Sapphire.
 Most EVs fall somewhere in between these extremes.
-If you're looking for a general number, the average transaction price of a new electric vehicle was $59,739 in January 2023, according to Edmunds data.
+If you're looking for a general number, the sales-weighted average MSRP of a new electric vehicle as of February 2025 was $59,162, according to Edmunds data.
 Notably, these prices do not take federal EV tax credits into account.
 These credits can provide savings of up to $7,500.
 Take a look at the article linked above for all the details.

 1. Starting price: